 (1) Best practices for identifying and selecting priority areas for prescribed grazing.

 A thorough understanding of existing environmental factors supports more effective site selection, and these factors must be considered when selecting and prioritizing areas for prescribed grazing.
 A site evaluation should document and assess the condition of natural resources and existing infrastructure and identify needs prior to implementation of a grazing plan.
-Site evaluations should at least include documentation of habitat types and vegetation communities, soil characteristics, slope, and sensitive resources.
+Site evaluations should at least include documentation of habitat types and vegetation communities, soil characteristics, slope, sensitive resources, and waterbodies.
 The State Lands’ Grazing Packet (RMAC 2025) provides a Management Action Plan (MAP) template which covers the development of grazing management plans, and Section 2.0 provides a thorough description of the various resources that should be assessed prior to or as part of the development of a grazing plan.

 Areas that may benefit from prescribed grazing can often be identified by the presence of noxious weeds, toxic plants, signs of overuse by wildlife or livestock, and other ecological stressors (Burrows et al. 2015).
 Incorporating management goals that address fine fuels is an important component of overall site management and requires monitoring outcomes around vegetation biomass and structure to assess if grazing as prescribed is effective at reducing or limiting the build-up of highly flammable fine fuels, which may reduce wildfire risk and support safer and more effective emergency response (Burrows et al. 2015).